eaplatanios/tensorflow_scala/docs/src/main/paradox/getting_started.md

 [tf_python]: https://www.tensorflow.org/get_started/get_started

-# Introduction
+# Getting Started

 Similar to the [TensorFlow Python API][tf_python], by Google, TensorFlow for Scala provides multiple APIs.
 The lowest level API -- Core API -- provides you with complete programming control. the core API is suitable for machine learning researchers and others who require fine levels of control over their models.
 The higher level APIs are built on top of the Core API.
 These higher level APIs are typically easier to learn and use.
 In addition, the higher level APIs make repetitive tasks easier and more consistent between different users.
 A high-level API like the Learn API helps you manage datasets, models, (distributed) training, and inference.

 The main APIs of TensorFlow for Scala introduced in this guide are:

   - **[Tensor API:](#tensors-1)** Provides a simple way for manipulating tensors and performing computations involving tensors.
 This is similar in functionality to the [NumPy](http://www.numpy.org) library used by Python programmers.